rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

       - name: this is just a placeholder
         command: /bin/echo foo

-This removes the risk of sharing sensitive data with others when sharing your playbook source with them.

 The contents of each variables file is a simple YAML dictionary, like this::

     ---